Inflationary Consistency Conditions from a Wavefunctional Perspective

 In this paper, we gave a different perspective on how to derive inflationary consistency conditions.
 The objectives of this approach were two-fold.
 First, to show that the origin of these conditions stems from diffeomorphism invariance of the wavefunction.
 Second, this approach seems to be generalizable to other inflationary theories, and thus could be exploited in more generality, in the same fashion that Ward identities are derived from symmetries of the path integral.

 It is important to notice that we are always dealing with the ``mathematical" squeezed limit, in the sense of taking the long mode wave number to zero.
 There are several models where the consistency condition is violated, in the sense of the ratio of the sides of the triangle being small, but not zero.
 This physical squeezed limit can probe different scales in the theory, and is usually associated to the long modes not freezing at this scale.
 It would be interesting to use the methods in \CreminelliCGA\ to see if one can say something in general about the leading order term in theories that violate the consistency condition.
-Let us also observe that, throughout the paper, we used a technical assumption, namely, that $\lim_{k\to0} {d\over d \log k} D_k D\cdots D\Psi = 0$.
-It would be interesting to understand if there are examples where this assumption fails.
+Let us also observe that, throughout the paper, we used a technical assumption, namely, that $\lim_{k\to0} {d\over d \log k} D_k D\cdots D\Psi = 0~$\foot{This assumption seems to have no drawbacks for the following reason: a term that violates it would have to be an analytic function of one of the soft momenta.
+Thus, it is a contact term in position space and is not the piece fixed by these consistency conditions.
+Also, note that if we have a field theory that produces an almost scale invariant spectrum, either the logarithm is the indicator of an anomalous dimension coming from loop effects, or it should be discarded as it comes from a contact term in the expectation value.
+Note that a term of the form $\log(k_1+k_2+k_3)$ is allowed on a three point function, as it satisfies the assumption we made.
+An argument based on analyticity was made in \BerezhianiEWA\ that such terms would violate the attractor structure of single field models.}.